JoseMartinsNetto/BlueMarble/README.md

 # BlueMarble

-Project designed to study graphics programing
+Project designed to study graphics programing with OpenGl.